This article highlights the best things to do in Little Tokyo Los Angeles.

 Here are some of the events in Little Tokyo worth visiting:

 Recently, I had the opportunity to visit Little Tokyo during the Nisei Week festivities.
 This Japanese Festival is a nine-day event first held in 1934, and is recognized today as one of the longest-running ethnic festivals in the United States.

 The festival is run by a non-profit organization with a mission is to promote Japanese and Japanese American (which are called Nisei) heritage and traditions while bringing together the diverse communities of Southern California through arts and cultural education.

 The variety of offerings at the festival left me impressed.
-I can say I got an intensive course in Japanese culture in one day.
-There were things I haven’t seen or tasted before.
+You can take an intensive course in Japanese culture in one day.

-We started by admiring the beautifully hand-crafted Tanabata Kazari (paper ornament streamers).
+The beautifully hand-crafted Tanabata Kazari (paper ornament streamers) are showcased during this festival.
 This festival of Chinese origins celebrates the meeting of two deities.

 In present-day Japan, people generally celebrate this day by writing wishes, sometimes in the form of poetry, small pieces of paper, and hanging them on bamboo, sometimes with other decorations.

 The most famous Tanabata festival is celebrated in Sendai, Japan.